dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. How do you measure the Mania?
 1. Sellers of bitcoin are often buying other cryptocurrencies, not cashing out
 1. Be ware of Banking Trojans
+1. Bitcoin price doesnt matter.
+The fact it exists tells the story users are tired of status quo